eXparity/expectamundo/README.md

 The libary includes expectations for all Object property types:

 * __isEqualTo__ - Set the expectation that the property value should be equal to an explicit value
+* __isNotEqualTo__ - Set the expectation that the property value should not be equal to an explicit value
 * __isNull__ - Set the expectation that the property should be null
 * __isNotNull__ - Set the expectation that the property should not be null
 * __matches__ - Set the expectation that the property matches a Hamcrest matcher
 * __isInstanceOf__ - Set the expectation that the property is an instance of a type
+* __isOneOf__ - Set the expectation that the property one of a number of values

 The libary includes expectations for Collection properties:

 * __contains__ - Set the expectation that the collection property contains an object which is equal to the explicit value
+* __containsExpected__ - Set the expectation that the collection property contains an a prototype with the defined expectations
 * __isEmpty__ - Set the expectation that the collection property is empty
 * __isNotEmpty__ - Set the expectation that the collection property is not empty
 * __hasSize__ - Set the expectation that the collection property is of an explicit size